marschall/ishimura/README.md

 Does this actually work?
 ------------------------
-We don't yet have a Jigsaw JDK so so we don't know yet.
+We don't yet have a Jigsaw JDK so we don't know yet.
 It will all depend on whether we'll be able to get hold of a class loader that has access to `sun.misc.Unsafe`.
 Currently `sun.misc.Unsafe` is loaded using the bootstrap class loader which can't be accessed easily (`"".getClass().getClassLoader()` returns `null`).
 The current assumption is that `sun.misc.Unsafe` will be moved to a custom class loader.
-We assume that JDK classes using `sun.misc.Unsafe` like `java.util.concurrent.locks.LockSupport` will be moved from the bootstrap class loader to a custom class loader as well.
+We assume that JDK classes using `sun.misc.Unsafe` like `java.util.concurrent.locks.LockSupport` will be moved from the bootstrap class loader to a custom class loader that is either the same or has access to `sun.misc.Unsafe` as well.
 If that is the case and we can access their class loader using `#getClassLoader()` then our approach should work.

 This code likely breaks when there is a security manager present.